danbev/learning-cpp/README.md

 The function itself will be name mangled and the function invocation name will also be updated with this name.

+### CV-Qualifiers (Const and Volatile)
+These are type qualifiers.
+const makes the type constant and it cannot be modified.
+For a pointer it means the pointer cannot point to anything else, but what is pointed to might be non-const.

+#### volatile
+Tells the compiler that it cannot optimize read/writes to a variable as it might change by some means unknow to the compiler.
+Lets say that we have an int set in our program and there is no code that changes it (that the compiler can detect).
+The compiler might avoid fetching the value from memory and this might not be what you want.

 ## Symbols
 This section takes a closer look at what an object file looks like and the sybols it uses.